 Martha's Barn, Inc. is a 501c3 non-profit organization.
 Our vision was inspired by my daughter, Martha.
 She was diagnosed with autism at age 2.
-The trials and tribulations of advocating for her appropriate services provided the foundation of our family-centered care service.
-She is now 21 and living as independently as her circumstances permit, in her own home.
-Read the below FAQ's to see how our organization came to life.
+She is now 21 and living as independently as her circumstances permit, paying 'rent to own' her own home, with individualized support to help reach her goals.
+Following VT's Interagency White Paper on Best Practice has led her to gain skills promoting vocational opportunities and occupational goals.
+We are honored to share best practice approaches with others.

 A Specialized Service Agency (SSA) is an organization, contracted by the Department of Disabilities, Aging, and Independent Living (DAIL), that provides developmental disabilities services through either a distinctive approach to service deliver and coordination or to meet distinctive individual needs.